What is acute hepatitis?

 How can I prevent acute hepatitis?

-If you may have been in contact with someone with hepatitis A or B, you can get a shot that helps fight the infection.
+If you have been in contact with someone with hepatitis A or B and have not been vaccinated, you can get a shot (vaccine or immune globulin) that helps prevent the infection.

 You can also help prevent acute viral hepatitis if you: